earthly/earthly/examples/cache-command/README.md

 Elixir's Dialyzer:
   * Dialyzer is compiled quickly with incremental code changes and we can take advantage of that in our Earthly Target

-In these examples, adding the `CACHE` commnd allows an Earthly Target to perform more closely to how you would expect when running the commands natively in your local dev environment.
+In these examples, adding the `CACHE` command allows an Earthly Target to perform more closely to how you would expect when running the commands natively in your local dev environment.

 ## Usage